Exawind/amr-wind/docs/sphinx/user/inputs_Boundary_conditions.rst

   xhi.density = 1.0
   xhi.velocity.inflow_outflow_type = TwoLayer

   zlo.type = "slip_wall"
   zhi.type = "slip_wall"

-The most applicable use case for this boundary condition is with the :ref:`amrwind-abl-bndry-io` for flows that change directions across the vertical coorinate or with time.
+The most applicable use case for this boundary condition is with the :ref:`amrwind-abl-bndry-io` for flows that change directions across the vertical coordinate or with time.
 The work to integrate this condition with the ABL class is under progress.